damianbal/restpal/readme.md

 Consume and Manipulate your Laravel models restfully, make your API development happy!

+Note: Best way to use Restpal is to only list data with it and create only not so sensitive resources if you are creating resource the best way is to do it by yourself in some controller.

 ## Getting Started

 RestPal lets you to create, update, list, get your Laravels models without creating